Low Energy Supergravity Revisited (I): Towards model building and phenomenology from the NSWS

-where we neglected the visible sector VEVs as compared to $m_{p\ell}$ and took in the exponential prefactor consistently $\langle S \rangle=0$ and used Eq.~(\ref{eq:gravNSWDS}) in the last line.
+where we neglected the visible sector VEVs as compared to $m_{p\ell}$ and used Eq.~(\ref{eq:gravNSWDS}) in the last line.
 Note that the above expression is the same for both values of $\rho = \rho_{\pm}$ given by Eq.~(\ref{eq:rho}).
 Note also that the physical requirement $m_S^2 \geq 0$ is automatically satisfied in the limit $\xi \ll 1$ and would otherwise imply a further constraint on the VEVs of the involved superpotential functions and their derivatives.